aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 4. In the **Create Tenant** screen, enter a name and description for your new tenant.
 5. Select **Create** to save your new tenant.

-Step 3: Assign Tenant to Roles
+Step 3: Assign tenant to roles
 ```````````````````````````````
 After creating a tenant, you need to assign it to a role.
 A role is a collection of permissions for a specific tenant that can be granted to users.
 To assign a tenant to a role, follow these steps: